"

 • Notice the use of slurs versus ties in measure 7.

-• Notice the use of an accent mark versus crescendo/diminuendo marks in measure 7.
+• Notice the use of an accent mark instead of crescendo or diminuendo marks in measure 7.

 Relative tempo marks are similar to the gradual dynamics we learned: crescendo and diminuendo.
-For tempo, the most common terms are accelerando (speed up) and ritardando (slow down).
+For tempos, the most common terms are accelerando (speed up) and ritardando (slow down).

 Example 3.9.5.
 Relative tempo marks: “Twinkle, Twinkle, Little Star”

-• The tempo is moderato, or a quarter-note beat equaling 92.
+• The tempo is moderato, or a quarter-note beat of 92.

-• In measure 10, the music becomes much faster (molto accelerando).
+• In measure 10, the music speeds up significantly (molto accelerando).

-• At measure 11, the original tempo resumes (a Tempo).
+• At measure 11, the original tempo returns (a Tempo).

 • On beat 3 of measure 11, the music begins to slow down (ritardando) and get softer (diminuendo) until the end (al fine).